mattmess1221/dlvsix/README.md

 After installing, you can drag + drop the files from the `extensions/` directory to the extensions sidebar inside vscode.

+> [!WARNING]
-**Note**: Some extensions may have been downloaded for multiple platforms.
+> Some extensions may have been downloaded for multiple platforms.
 Be sure to just install your platform's extension. **VSCode will not warn you** when you install the wrong one.

 ### Server